Comber: People

+Culture

+The Comber District Loyal Orange Lodge is a name for the 18 Orange Lodges that make up the Comber District LOL No. 5.
+They are a significant part of the Orange Order and host parades including their annual Comber Twelfth of July.

+The Kilmood Art Club is an organization that brings together local artists and other members of the community.
+The club holds regular meetings, workshops, and exhibitions.

+Marching Bands

+A variety of marching bands originate in Comber, these include Pride of Comber Flute Band, Crimson Star Flute Band, Goldsprings True Defenders Flute Band, Comber Accordion Band and Comber Pipe Band.

+Richard Parkes is a pipe major from Comber, who led the Field Marshal Montgomery Pipe Band for 44 years, and won 13 Pipe World Championships in competitive piping.
+He also placed first tat the All Ireland 7 times, the Ulster Championships 9 times and the Piper of the Year 8 times.
+This has made Parkes the most successful pipe major in pipe band history.

 Sport

 Athletics

 The Ballydrain Harrier and Athletic Club was founded in 1932 and originally trained from The Old Schoolhouse, Ballydrain.
 For many years it was one of the most successful clubs in Northern Ireland, but went into decline, and by 2010 had only a few members left.
 A move to training at the North Down Cricket Club brought about a resurgence in membership, continuing to grow quickly with members training and racing weekly.

 Motorsport

 The Ards Circuit through Comber was a motorsport street circuit used for RAC Tourist Trophy sports car races from 1928 until 1936.
 At the time it was Northern Ireland's premier sporting event, regularly attracting crowds in excess of a quarter of a million people.